julox/Numo/README.md

     | 1  2  3  4  5  6  7  8 |

-## How do you know the shape and size of an matrix?
+## How do you know the shape and size of a matrix?

 `dim`  will tell you the total number of elements of the matrix.
 This is the  _product_  of the elements of the matrix’s shape.